 Getting around in Brussels

-There are 5-6 major car rental companies that offer their services to travellers arriving at the airports (Brussels Airport and Brussels Charleroi Airport) and also Brussels-Midi station (Avis, Hertz, Europcar).
+There are 5-6 major car rental companies that offer their services to travellers arriving at the airports (Brussels Zaventem Airport and Brussels Charleroi Airport) and also Brussels-Midi train station (Avis, Hertz, Europcar).
 It is better to take a car if travelling for more than 10 days or so because insurance and taxes can then be spread out and make it an affordable option.

 All taxis need to be taken from marked taxi stands in the city or you can wave them from the street if you are more than 100 metres from a taxi stand.
-Note down telephone numbers of taxi companies and what taxis should look like in general to ensure you are taking a taxi.
+Note down telephone numbers of taxi companies and what taxis should look like to ensure you are taking a real taxi.